0x213F/website-0x213F/_posts/2022-07-15-how-to-be-an-owner.md

 1. working conditions
 1. manipulate the job market (realistically not possible)

-these aren't great options.
+... admittedly, these aren't great options.

-_the owner_ should wants people to work more and get paid less; they want _their investment_ to have a high roi.
+_the owner_ probably wants people to work more and get paid less; they want _their investment_ to have the highest possible roi.

-to accomplish this, **_the owner must understand the psychology of an owner._**
+to accomplish this, **_you must understand the psychology of an owner._**

 <br>